ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Independence Day</h3>Showers and thunderstorms likely before 7am, then showers and thunderstorms likely between 7am and 1pm, then showers and thunderstorms
          likely.
 Partly sunny, with a high near 90.
-South southwest wind 5 to 8 mph.<br></div>
+South southwest wind 5 to 8 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">